Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 The following time limits are recommended for each round of a Multiplayer tournament:

-* For Swiss Rounds at Regular REL - 90 minutes
+* For Swiss Rounds at Regular REL - 90 minutes + no extra turns time limit
-* For Swiss Rounds at Competitive REL - 75 minutes
+* For Swiss Rounds at Competitive REL - 75 minutes + 20 minutes extra turns time limit
-* For Single Elimination Matches - no time limit
+* For Single Elimination Matches - no time limit (_with exceptions_)

 In the situation where players **Intentionally Draw a game in a Single Elimination Match**, it is recommended to apply the following restrictions:

 * A 150 minutes timer that starts counting since the beginning of the Round comes into effect after the first Intentional Draw.
-* After these 150 minutes, this Pod is allowed to continue playing, on _overtime_, as long as there other Pods still playing, not yet on _overtime_.
+* After 150 minutes, pods that had one or more Intentional Draws are only allowed to continue playing as long as there other Pods still playing, that haven't Intentionally Draw and thus aren't subjected to the 150 minutes limit.
-* After the 150 minutes + _overtime_ period is over, the match follows the standard End-of-Round procedure for the Tournament.
+* After 150 minutes, if there are no other pods still playing, that haven't Intentionally Draw, the match follows the [standard End-of-Round procedure](#24-end-of-match-procedure) for the Tournament.
-* In case the Match results in a Draw, the Player with the highest Standing from the Swiss Portion of the event should be considered the Winner.
 * It is recommended that the Finals do not impose any time limit, even after Intentional Draws.

 _**Example**:_

 _During a Tournament Semifinals, Pod 1 is playing a 3-hour long grindy game.
 Pod 2 decided to Intentionally Draw a game at the 90 minute mark, hence triggering the 150 minutes timer, thus now having 60 minutes to reach a Match conclusion.
 After the 150 minutes have passed, they were made aware the Pod 1 is still playing and as such they are allowed overtime to continue playing, but that at any moment the Pod 1 finishes their match, they will have to wrap it up with the standard End-of-Round procedure for the event.
-As such, they had the chance to play for up to 30 minutes overtime and find a Winner through playing a game of Magic.
+As such, they had the chance to play for up to extra 30 minutes and find a Winner through playing a game of Magic.
 After Pod 1 finishes their Match, and Pod 2 finishes the End-of-Round procedure, if no Winner is found, then the player with the highest standing from Swiss Rounds in Pod 2 is considered the Winner and moves on to the Finals._

 20-card Multiplayer Booster Drafts, with 2 picks per booster, have the following default time limits for each pick: